tmuirhea/CCIP/README.md

 # Continuously Calculated Impact Point or CCIP

 ## Project Name: CCIP
 CCIP is a calculation from a weapon's sighting system which predicts its payload's point of impact.
-This constinuously updated calculation is used for displaying information to a person's HUD or in our case visualize the tracking of a payload.
+This continuously  updated calculation is used for displaying information to a person's HUD or in our case visualize the tracking of a payload.

 ### MVP (Minimum Viable Product)
 - Visually see tracking of destination object / payloads trajectory